rclone/rclone/CONTRIBUTING.md

   * make test

 Both of these will be run by Travis when you make a pull request but you can do this yourself locally too.
+These require some extra go packages which you can install with

+  * make build_dep

 Make sure you